0x1Jar/SubKrek/README.md

     This command will scan `google.com` for subdomains using 200 concurrent connections.

-3. Use Wayback Machine to find historical subdomains:

-    ```bash
-    SubTahu -d google.com -b
-    ```

-    This command will scan `google.com` for subdomains and also search the Wayback Machine for historical subdomains.

-4. Save results to a file:
+3. Save results to a file:

     ```bash
     SubTahu -d google.com -b -o results.txt